 Now that I’ve finally used the bundt cake tin I got a while back and loved the result, I knew I needed to use it again soon.
 Especially as the shape is so festive, it almost begs to be used for another seasonal cake.
-I loved the color the cranberry glaze added to my clementine cake, and it gave me the idea to stick with the seasonal colors with this strawberry bundt cake.
+I loved the color the cranberry glaze added to my clementine cake, and it gave me the idea to stick with the seasonal colors – a strawberry bundt cake was the perfect choice.
 It took me a few attempts to get it as I wanted it, but I loved this final result.
-The fragrant strawberry is so, so good, it’s soft and flavorful.
-In other words, it’s a wonderful cake for sharing this festive season.
+The fragrant fresh strawberry flavor is so, so good.
+It’s soft with a lightly crisp outside, and the touch of pink glaze is great too.
+In other words, it’s a wonderful cake for sharing this festive season (and again come the spring strawberry season).

 Strawberries in the winter?